ELELAB/mavisp_accessory_tools/tools/alphafill_cofactor_survey/README.md

 -o: output file prefix.
 If not provided, default is summary_output
 -f: Filtering file (txt).
 To use if only specific cofactors/heteroatoms should be included in the output.

+furthermore, to activate the second function, the user needs to provide:

+-p: input pdb file
+-n: chain in the PDB file to be used as protein
+-s: start of the protein sequence to be considered
+-e: end of the protein sequence to be considered
+-d: maximum distance to identify contacts, in A
+-i: text file, with one name per line, of the ligand names to be considered atoms
+-c: input json files that contains known cofactor definitions

 # Run for one Uniprot AC
 python find_cofactor.py -u P00533